JakasaurusRex/SillyLittleGuysIn3D/README.md

 Hello!
 In this workshop, you will learn how to use Blender 3D to create silly little guys as I call them or [low-poly animals similar to Sneepsnorp3D's art style](https://www.youtube.com/@sneepsnorp3d).
 I will then go into some fun applications for where we can use the animals and show how we can take our animals and create a keychain with our animals dancing around on them!
 To preface - I am a noob at 3D modeling techniques but I know the basics and I would love to share them!

+Blender is super challenging to learn, so we are going to take it slow and spend a lot of time experimenting!

 Heres a brief list of the contents we will cover!
 - Blender like the kitchen appliance - All about Blender
 - Creating life - Learning to 3D Model